astropy/astropy/docs/units/format.rst

    VOTable.

-Units can be formatted as strings using the new-style :ref:`python:formatstrings`.
+Units can be formatted as strings using the new-style `Format String Syntax <http://docs.python.org/library/string.html#format-string-syntax>`_.
 Format strings can either applied to the string as usual, or the format string can the name of a built-in formatter.
 You can do::